Joining an Investment Club/Group

 Traditional sources of investment advice—such as accountants, brokers, financial advisors, and lawyers—do not always have the background to evaluate, understand, or encourage local investing, which gives local investors the opportunity to learn and become their own experts.

-Local investing groups are grassroots, volunteer-run, and driven by a common inspiration to put money to work for the mutual benefit of investors, the local businesses and nonprofits they invest in, and the community as a whole.
+Local investing groups are grassroots, volunteer-run, and driven by a common vision to put money to work for the mutual benefit of investors, the local businesses and nonprofits they invest in, and the community as a whole.
 To support this mission, groups organize community outreach events and form collaborative relationships with a wide variety of players in their local communities, including people in business, finance, economic development, nonprofits, government, media, higher education, and more.
-Local investing groups can be organized as clubs or as networks; each structure has its benefits, as we’ll outline below.
+Local investing groups can be organized as clubs or as networks.
+These two groups have different features that should be considered when deciding what form to use.
+For detailed information, please refer to our Introduction on Investment Clubs and Networks and Special Considerations for Investment Clubs pages.

 An effective local investing group can mobilize literally millions of dollars from citizen investors, community foundations, and other organizations into local small businesses.